 From the TCM perspective, pain arises due to congestion of Qi and Blood or deficiencies in the body.
-Treatment methods such as acupuncture, scraping (Gua Sha), and cupping (Ba Guan) target acupoints along the meridians of your body and help to ease the blockage of Qi and Blood.
-Through these treatments, your body’s self-healing ability is triggered, thus providing an effective way to manage pain naturally.
+Treatment methods such as acupuncture, scraping (Gua Sha) and cupping (Ba Guan) target acupoints along the meridians of your body and help to ease the blockage of Qi and Blood.
+These treatments trigger your body’s self-healing ability, thus providing an effective way to manage pain naturally.

 How long is a course of treatment?

 The length of each course of treatment depends on the cause and nature of your pain.
 For chronic pains, at least six sessions of regular therapy are required.
 Your physician will advise on the course of treatment and the regularity of your visits after a detailed consultation.

 Is it safe to use TCM methods for pain management?

 TCM treatment methods used for pain management are generally safe.
 The World Health Organisation (WHO) recommends the use of acupuncture for over 40 medical conditions in Singapore.
 These include:

 - Tennis Elbow

 - Low Back Pain

 - Menstrual Pain